Argentina Lithium & Energy (CVE:LIT) Shares Down 13.3% – Here’s Why

 Shares of Argentina Lithium & Energy Corp.
-(CVE:LIT – Get Free Report) dropped 13.3% on Saturday .
+(CVE:LIT – Get Free Report) traded down 13.3% during trading on Saturday .
 The stock traded as low as C$0.07 and last traded at C$0.07.
-Approximately 545,020 shares were traded during mid-day trading, an increase of 689% from the average daily volume of 69,062 shares.
+545,020 shares were traded during mid-day trading, an increase of 689% from the average session volume of 69,062 shares.
 The stock had previously closed at C$0.08.

-The company has a 50-day simple moving average of C$0.07 and a two-hundred day simple moving average of C$0.08.
-The firm has a market cap of C$7.48 million and a PE ratio of -0.15.
+The stock’s 50 day simple moving average is C$0.07 and its two-hundred day simple moving average is C$0.08.
+The stock has a market capitalization of C$7.48 million and a PE ratio of -0.15.

 About Argentina Lithium & Energy